Summer Fellowship

 A distinguished speaker series where national leaders from government, business, journalism, the military, and the academy provide unmatched insight into the true nature of public service and the country’s most pressing issues.

-A series of outings and events, where students travel to places of national and historical interest in order to view politics through other lenses
+A series of outings and events, where students travel to places of national and historical interest in order to view politics through other lenses.

 Seminars